soysilver/soysilvery/_projects/5musictherapyapplication.md

 ![App UI](https://soysilver.github.io/soysilvery/assets/images/musicDrum.png)

-- UI design: Creating an elderly patient-friendly interface with accessibility in mind
+- UI design: An elderly patient-friendly interface with accessibility in mind
 - Feature: Provide rhythm cues, record response rate

+This was the first project I participated in shortly after joining as a research intern in my junior year.
+I was involved as a research developer.

 Here's a numbered list: